realvnc-labs/rportcli/README.md

      rportcli init -s http://localhost:3000 -l admin -p root

  Rportcli will check the provided options by calling the rport [status API](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/cloudradar-monitoring/rport/master/api-doc.yml#/default/get_status).

  Rportcli will generate config file at the defined locations and use it all following report requests.

+## Cli

+Trigger this command to see all available commands and their options:

+    rportcli --help

+You can also display help for a certain command:

+    rportcli init --help